Recommendations

 7

-We recommended that processes be strengthened to ensure that blood/transfusion reviews are consistently completed at least quarterly.
+We recommended that processes be strengthened to ensure that gloves in all sizes and gowns are available in the therapy clinic areas.

 Closure Date: